 How to Get Rid of American Cockroaches

 The best thing to do in this scenario is to identify all of the areas where pipes are entering your home.
-Make sure that they’re fully sealed around (e.g. with a foam sealant).
+Make sure that they’re fully sealed around (e.g. with caulk or foam sealant).

 After that, you should also consider contacting a pest control professional to take a look at the boiler room in order to address your cockroach problem at its source.